Databricks

-This guide walks you through how to connect a Databricks notebook to a Tigris bucket using serverless compute (the default in Databricks).
-By the end, you'll be able to list and read Parquet files stored in Tigris from within your Databricks environment.
+Connect a Databricks notebook to a Tigris bucket using serverless compute (the default in Databricks).
+Tigris is S3-compatible, so you can use `boto3` to list and read files stored in Tigris directly from your notebooks.

-Log in to your Databricks workspace or create a new one.
-Once inside, create a new notebook.
+Log in to your Databricks workspace and create a new notebook.

 pip install boto3 pandas pyarrow s3fs